Royal Victoria Theatre, Sydney: Following years

 Actors associated with the Theatre Royal moved to the Victoria Theatre, including John Lazar, who was manager of the theatre until the early 1840s.
 The population of Sydney was small in relation to the size of the theatre, so that a proper repertoire could not be built up: there were frequent changes of programme, leading to poorly rehearsed performances.

 In March 1841 Wyatt sailed for England to recruit actors, returning in January 1843.
 While he was away the theatre was managed by William Knight, a hotel owner.
 The new actors engaged faced opposition from the Sydney actors, and the Sydney Morning Herald commented on 25 January 1843: "Of the twelve brought out by him from England there is not one equal in ability to the leading members, male or female, of the old company".
 Wyatt eventually sacked some of his actors.

 Operas, dramas, burlesques, pantomimes and other amusements were held.
 George Coppin made his Australian debut in the theatre in 1843.
 Other performers seen during the theatre's history included Lola Montez, Gustavus Vaughan Brooke, Anna Bishop, George Darrell and William Creswick.
 The first opera written, composed and produced in Australia, Don John of Austria, premiered there in May 1847.
+John Gibbs, of Woolloomooloo Bay, was leader of the orchestra 1842–1869, also Toogood's Grand Concert Hall 1858–1861.
+Gibbs, later a teacher of violin, piano and singing, died June 1875.
+He was the possessor of an instrument by Andrew Guarnerius.

 In 1854 the theatre was purchased by a consortium including Joshua Josephson, and leased by a succession of managers, including Wilson and Habbe 1870–71, when Mary Gladestane had a season, first as Frou-Frou, then in October as Queen Elizabeth, when Alfred, Duke of Edinburgh attended.

 On 22 July 1880, the uninsured theatre burned to the ground, also Hardie and Mitchell's steam mill behind the theatre.
 Three men were killed — buried under the rubble when a wall collapsed.
 The site, at 199 Pitt Street, was taken over for Harris & Ackman's new auction rooms.

 In May 1915 the Strand picture theatre opened on the same site.
 By 1933 the site had been taken by McCathie's, Ltd.